 As the authors of the current study write, earlier studies “have been criticized for methodological limitations, for example, poor design, inadequate sample size, inadequate control or placebo groups, absence of standardized protocols, and a lack of data on adverse effects.”

 To investigate further, the researchers decided to focus predominantly on one outcome — hot flashes.
-Often continuing for a number of years, hot flashes affect more than three-quarters of people who experience the menopause, and they can be distressing.
+Often continuing for a number of

 Their study included 70 women who were experiencing menopause.
 The team gave half of the women one 15-minute session of standardized acupuncture a week for 5 weeks.
 The acupuncturists involved in the study had an average of 14 years’ worth of experience.